sukhbeersingh/train-schedule-api/README.md

 1. ```npm install```
 2. ```npm run dev``` for hot reloading, or ```npm run start```

-Application will be available at http://localhost:9012
+Application will be available at http://localhost:3000

+## Run app in docker container
+Checkout branch `feat/docker` for code to run docker container which includes redis service for caching requests.
+Once branch is checked out, just run `docker-compose up --build` and the application should be available at http://localhost:3000

 ### Tests
 Tests are setup using jest and supertest